If you canât find the answer to your question below or in the FAQs then please contact us at support@stack.services

 Your ePoster will also live beyond the event, as you can continue to share it and (in some cases) even add to it after the event.

 Your ePoster can even have a physical presence in the real world.
-Within Learning Toolbox you can create a mini-poster that acts as an advert for and gateway into your interactive ePoster.
-People can simply scan the QR code on the mini-poster and your interactive ePoster will open on their phone/tablet.
+Within Learning Toolbox you can create a summary poster that acts as an advert for and gateway into your interactive ePoster.
+People can simply scan the QR code on the summary poster and your interactive ePoster will open on their phone/tablet.

-Onsite and hybrid conferences will print these mini-posters and use them as a way of promoting the ePosters onsite.
-You can of course print the mini-poster yourself and use it wherever you want to promote your work and provide access to it.
+Some onsite and hybrid conferences print these summary posters and use them as a way of promoting the ePosters onsite.
+You can of course print the summary poster yourself and use it wherever you want to promote your work and provide access to it.

 Many conferences are now using Learning Toolbox to present, share and discuss research.
 We have seen some great examples of ePosters/stacks created by authors attending these conferences.
 The 3 minute video below explores some of the great ePosters made by authors using Learning Toolbox.